asyncapi/website/pages/docs/community/styleguide/inclusive-language.md

 - “It’s not rocket science” is commonly used in the USA, and non-US people might not be able to relate to it properly.
 - Phrases written in regional languages instead of English.
 - “It’s not a piece of cake” is commonly used in the USA, and non-US people might not be able to relate to it properly.
+- Terms like "gypsy" is considered derogatory in Romani community, "eskimo" is considered offensive in artic community.
+- Terms like "tipping point" is considered offensive in African American cultures.

 ## 2. Gender neutral language